Foysal87/sbnltk/README.md

 * fasttext

 ## Models
-Everything is automated here. when you call a model for the first time, it will download the model one time automatically.
+Everything is automated here. when you call a model for the first time, it will be downloaded automatically.

 ## With GPU or Without GPU
-* With GPU, you can run any models without getting any error
+* With GPU, you can run any models without getting any warnings.
 * Without GPU, You will get some warnings.
 But this will not affect in result.

 ## Motivation